 What are clinical trials?

 Doctors and scientists are always looking for better ways to treat children and teens with osteosarcoma.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials, although these may not have specifically involved children and adolescents.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials, although these may not have specifically involved children and adolescents.